Surround sound: Surround microphone techniques

-A well established microphone array is the Fukada Tree, which is a modified variant of the Decca Tree stereo technique.
+A well-established microphone array is the Fukada Tree, which is a modified variant of the Decca Tree stereo technique.
 The array consists of five spaced cardioid microphones, three front microphones resembling a Decca Tree and two surround microphones.
 Two additional omnidirectional outriggers can be added to enlarge the perceived size of the orchestra or to better integrate the front and surround channels.
 The L, R, LS and RS microphones should be placed in a square formation, with L/R and LS/RS angled at 45 degrees and 135 degrees from the center microphone respectively.
 Spacing between these microphones should be about 1.8 meters.
 This square formation is responsible for the room impressions.
 The center channel is placed a meter in front of the L and R channels, producing a strong center image.
 The surround microphones are usually placed at the critical distance (where the direct and reverberant field is equal), with the full array usually situated several meters above and behind the conductor.

 The NHK (Japanese broadcasting company) developed an alternative technique also involving five cardioid microphones.
 Here a baffle is used for separation between the front left and right channels, which are 30 cm apart.
 Outrigger omnidirectional microphones, low-pass filtered at 250 Hz, are spaced 3 meters apart in line with the L and R cardioids.
 These compensate for the bass roll-off of the cardioid microphones and also add expansiveness.
-A 3-meter spaced microphone pair, situated 2–3 meters behind front array, is used for the surround channels.
-The centre channel is again placed slightly forward, with the L/R and LS/RS again angled at 45 and 135 degrees respectively.
+A 3-meter spaced microphone pair, situated 2–3 meters behind the front array, is used for the surround channels.
+The center channel is again placed slightly forward, with the L/R and LS/RS again angled at 45 and 135 degrees respectively.

 The OCT-Surround (Optimum Cardioid Triangle-Surround) microphone array is an augmented technique of the stereo OCT technique using the same front array with added surround microphones.
 The front array is designed for minimum crosstalk, with the front left and right microphones having supercardioid polar patterns and angled at 90 degrees relative to the center microphone.
-It is important that high quality small diaphragm microphones are used for the L and R channels to reduce off-axis coloration.
+It is important that high-quality small diaphragm microphones are used for the L and R channels to reduce off-axis coloration.
 Equalization can also be used to flatten the response of the supercardioid microphones to signals coming in at up to about 30 degrees from the front of the array.
 The center channel is placed slightly forward.
-The surround microphones are backwards facing cardioid microphones, that are placed 40 cm back from the L and R microphones.
+The surround microphones are backward-facing cardioid microphones, that are placed 40 cm back from the L and R microphones.
 The L, R, LS and RS microphones pick up early reflections from both the sides and the back of an acoustic venue, therefore giving significant room impressions.
 Spacing between the L and R microphones can be varied to obtain the required stereo width.